conbinicoin/conbinicoin/doc/unit-tests.md

 There are two scripts for running tests:

-* ``qa/litecoinz/full-test-suite.sh``, to run the main test suite
+* ``qa/conbinicoin/full-test-suite.sh``, to run the main test suite
 * ``qa/pull-tester/rpc-tests.sh``, to run the RPC tests.

 The main test suite uses two different testing frameworks.
 Tests using the Boost framework are under ``src/test/``; tests using the Google Test/Google Mock framework are under ``src/gtest/`` and ``src/wallet/gtest/``.
-The latter framework is preferred for new LitecoinZ unit tests.
+The latter framework is preferred for new ConbiniCoin unit tests.

 RPC tests are implemented in Python under the ``qa/rpc-tests/`` directory.